 Another way is to do quick charges.
 Basically, you put the battery on the charger, count to 2 or 3, and then remove the battery.
 You do this for up to thirty minutes, or until you see the flashing GREEN light, indicating it’s charging normally.

 Think of it like battery CPR.
 Only the battery isn’t dead dead.
-Only seems like it.
+It only seems like it is.

 You’ve got power.
 Your battery is on the charger.
 And you’re getting a flashing RED light.

 Now, normally, a flashing GREEN light is good.
 That means the battery is charging.